kchambelin/2A_project/README.md

 # 2A_project
 # Git repository

-Create an account on github, using your sigma address.
+Create an account on github, using your sigma address. (and token !)

 Be added to the project.